gibbok/typescript-book/README.md

 };
 ```

-## Discriminated unions
+## Discriminated Unions

-Discriminated unions in TypeScript are a type of union type that uses a common property, known as the discriminant, to narrow down the set of possible types for the union.
+Discriminated Unions in TypeScript are a type of union type that uses a common property, known as the discriminant, to narrow down the set of possible types for the union.

 ```typescript
 type Square = {